Scille/parsec-cloud/docs/userguide/manage_organization.rst

 Invite a user
 -------------

-1. Go to ``Manage my organization``
+1. In the sidebar, go to ``Users``
 2. Click ``Invite a user`` and enter its email address to send an **invitation link**

-  - A yellow button will appear at the top, informing you that you have an invitation waiting to be validated.
+  - A blue button will appear at the top, informing you that you have an invitation waiting to be validated.

   .. image:: screens/new_user_invitation_sent.png